Issues & Solutions

 Those that are grounded in computer science (CS).

 The demand for a Connecticut workforce fluent in computer science has never been more pressing.
-Right now, there are nearly 3,300 open computing jobs in the state (3.2 times the average demand rate in Connecticut), and unlike many other professional fields, projections for computer-related career opportunities are encouraging (at over 12% growth through 2026).
+Right now, there are over 7,000 computing jobs in the state, and computing occupations are the #1 source of all new wages in the U.S. Unlike many other professional fields, projections for computer-related career opportunities are encouraging (at over 12% growth through 2026).

 The time is right for Connecticut to seize the present and prepare for the future in ways that can simultaneously address the talent needs of the state’s employers together with the college and career opportunities of its students.